vorabrijesh/vorabrijesh.github.io/_pages/about.md

 👯 I’m looking to collaborate on Systems/Security or Machine Learning.

-♔ Hobbies - Tech, watching Cricket, Chess, Gym, Hiking.
+♔ Hobbies - Tech, Watching Cricket, Chess, Gym, Hiking.
 Also reading and keeping upto date with the new and latest tech or research paper.

 💬 Ask me about Movies/TV Shows, Tech, Cricket, Chess.